deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “...Not sure I do actually,” Morgan replied.

 “Ah, it’s some old thing.
-Date trees take a generation to bear fruit, so when a young man saw an old man planting dates, he asked *‘grandfather, why are you planting trees whose fruit you will never eat?’”*
+Date trees take a generation to bear fruit, so when a young man saw an old man planting dates, he asked *‘Grandfather, why are you planting trees whose fruit you will never eat?’”*

 “Oh, I see.”

-“To which the old man replied *‘buzz off kid, it’s my garden and I’ll plant whatever the hell I like,’”* Sartori added with a grin.
+“To which the old man replied *‘Buzz off kid, it’s my garden and I’ll plant whatever the hell I like,’”* Sartori added with a grin.
 Morgan issued a gratifying chuckle, and he sat back to think.
 “Still...
 Sooner or later, the repo man cometh.
 We can’t keep paying up front forever.”

 “All due respect, but I’m not here to advise you about the national debt or the deficit or whatever.”